Food Environment: Water Resources and Procurement

 In these discussions, the Kikkoman Group introduced our philosophy, received an explanation of sustainability initiatives being implemented by each supplier for each of their supply chains, and engaged in dialogue for future collaboration.

-The Kikkoman Group is the first Japanese enterprise that signed The CEO Water Mandate in June 2015.
+The Kikkoman Group was the first Japanese company to sign the CEO Water Mandate in June 2015.

-The CEO Water Mandate is a private-public initiative that grew out of a partnership between the United Nations Global Compact, the Government of Sweden, and six committed international enterprises and launched at the Leaders Summit held in Geneva in 2007.
-(The Kikkoman Group participated in the United Nations Global Compact in January 2001.)
-The Mandate is an international commitment platform regarding policies, practice, and information disclosure on a wide range of activities to conserve the sustainability of water.
-CEOs of endorsing enterprises sign the Mandate to commit to advance water stewardship as a member of international partners of water resource conservation.
+Launched at the 2007 UN Global Compact Leaders Summit held in Geneva, the CEO Water Mandate is a private-public sector initiative that grew out of a collaboration among six endorsing international companies, the United Nations (UN) and the Government of Sweden.
+(The Kikkoman Group has been participating in the UN Global Compact since January 2001.)
+The Mandate is an international commitment platform for policies, practices, and information disclosure covering a wide range of activities to conserve water sustainability.
+By signing the Mandate, each company’s CEO clearly expresses their intent to fulfill stewardship responsibilities as part of an international partnership for water resource conservation.

 Participation in the Ministry of the Environment's Water Project

-In 2015, the Kikkoman Group participated in the Water Project hosted by the Ministry of the Environment.
+In 2015, the Kikkoman Group participated in the Water Project initiative launched by the Ministry of the Environment (Japan).

-Based on the Basic Act on Water Cycle enacted in 2014, the Ministry of the Environment proposes a sound water cycle (JAPAN Water Style) to conserve, use, and return sound water.
-The Water Project is for enterprises and organizations that actively address such water cycle conservation and recovery to transmit information on their approaches and raise public awareness about the water cycle.
+Under the Basic Act on Water Cycle enacted in 2014, the Ministry of the Environment promotes a sustainable water cycle approach, designated JAPAN Water Style, that focuses on the three key ideals of caring for water, thoughtful use and sharing, and respectful return to the environment.
+The Water Project aims for companies and organizations that preemptively address water cycle conservation and recovery to proactively share information about their approaches and help raise public awareness.

-"CDP Water Security Report 2021 x Water Project" was co-hosted online by the Ministry of the Environment and CDP (an international environmental NGO) in February 2022.
-This was intended to raise awareness among enterprises and municipalities about importance of a sound water cycle.
-At the conference, the results of CDP corporate scores on addressing water risk were announced and leading enterprises’ approaches to water security were introduced.
+The "CDP Water Security Report 2021 × Water Project" was co-hosted online by the Ministry of the Environment and CDP (an international environmental NGO, formerly the Carbon Disclosure Project) in February 2022.
+The project aimed to raise awareness among companies and municipalities about the importance of a sustainable water cycle.
+At the conference, the results of CDP corporate scores for addressing water risk were announced and water security initiatives being implemented by leading companies were introduced.

-Kikkoman participated in the panel discussions with Meiji Holdings CO., Ltd. as one of leading enterprises.
-Our general manager of the Environment Department introduced our activities and management for the water environment based on Kikkoman Group’s Environmental policies and Environmental long-term vision.
+Kikkoman participated in the panel discussions with Meiji Holdings Co., Ltd. as one of the leading companies.
+The general manager of the Environment Department introduced our initiatives and management practices for the water environment based on the Kikkoman Group’s Environmental Policies and Long-Term Environmental Vision.

-The Nagoya Industrial Water Supply Conference offers opportunities for enterprises that use Aichi industrial water and Aichi Public Enterprise Bureau that manages the water to exchange opinions on stable water usage.
-It also invites an enterprise that has outstanding achievements in water risk management to its annual general meeting.
-Kikkoman was invited to speak at the meeting in 2022.
+The Nagoya Industrial Water Supply Conference offers opportunities for companies that utilize Aichi Prefecture’s industrial water and the Aichi Public Enterprise Bureau which manages this water to exchange opinions on stable water usage.
+The conference also invites a company with outstanding achievements in water risk management to its annual general meeting.
+Kikkoman was invited to speak at this meeting in 2022.

-General manager of the Environment Department attended the general meeting in June.
-He explained that addressing environmental issues was an important part of our management activities.
-He also introduced our corporate stance to fit environmental activities in business and our specific approaches to conserve water and environments, including actual circumstances from water risk control to control of other various environmental risks.
+The general manager of the Environment Department attended the general meeting in June of the same year.
+There, he explained that addressing environmental issues is an important part of our management activities.
+He also introduced our corporate stance of embedding environmental activities into business operations and our specific initiatives for water and environmental conservation, including actual situations of water risk control and management of a broad range of environmental risks.

 This certification recognizes our efforts to efficiently reduce water usage through reassessment of our current processes and implementation of effective measures.